mike706574/flapjack/README.md

 # flapjack

-A fixed-width file parsing library.
+Flat file parsing library for Java.

 ## Copyright and License